fwextensions/QuicKey/docs/index.md

 Press <kbd>esc</kbd> to clear what you've typed.
 If the search box is empty, then pressing <kbd>esc</kbd> will close it.

-If you use the handy extension [The Great Suspender](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg?hl=en) (and you almost certainly are if you have hundreds of tabs open), then suspended tabs will have a faded icon in the list.
+If you use the handy extension [The Great Suspender](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg?hl=en) (and you almost certainly are if you have hundreds of tabs open), then suspended tabs will have a faded icon in the list, and the original URL is shown, not that long one that you see in the location bar.
 Pressing <kbd>enter</kbd> will switch to the suspended tab, but you can press <kbd>shift</kbd>&nbsp;<kbd>enter</kbd> to switch to the tab and unsuspend it in one go.

 ## Searching bookmarks and history